Calabi-Yau properties of Postnikov diagrams: The Calabi--Yau property The Calabi–Yau property

 We now turn to the main part of the argument.
 In \cite[\S5]{presslandinternally}, it is explained how an ice quiver with potential $(Q,F,W)$ determines a complex of projective bimodules for the associated frozen Jacobian algebra $A=\frjac{Q}{F}{W}$; we will denote this complex by $\res{A}$, although strictly it depends on the presentation of $A$ determined by $(Q,F,W)$.
 For the convenience of the reader, we repeat its definition here, following \cite[\S4]{presslandcategorification}.

-We denote by $Q_0^\mut=Q_0\setminus F_0$ and $Q_1^\mut=Q_1\setminus F_1$ the sets of mutable vertices and unfrozen arrows of $Q$ respectively.
 Let $S=A/\close{J}$, where $J$ is the the ideal generated by arrows.
 As a left $A$-module, $S$ is the direct sum of the vertex simple modules, and has a basis consisting of the vertex idempotents $e_v$.
 For the remainder of this section, we write $\tens=\tens_S$.

 Introduce formal symbols $\rho_a$ for each $a\in Q_1$ and $\omega_v$ for each $v\in Q_0$, and define $S$-bimodule structures on the vector spaces

 via the formulae